Although Disk Utility is the default disk manager app built into macOS, it has limited functions when it comes to advanced partitioning.

 Ease of use

-The software should be relatively easy to operate, quick in the partition resizing/deleting process.
+The software doesn’t need to have a fancy or sleek user interface, but it should be relatively easy to operate, and quick in the partition resizing/deleting process.